 In 11.30.2.2 Implicit Handover procedure, Change the 2nd paragraph as indicated:

 The implicit handover process is triggered at the ith Implicit candidate PCP when the ith Implicit candidate PCP fails to receive a DBand Beacon or Announce frames from the PCP for (i * dot11ImplicitHandoverLostBeacons) beacon intervals.
-When this happens triggered, the ith Implicit candidate PCP shall sends at least one DBand Beacon frame during each of the next dot11MaxLostBeacons BTIs if the following conditions are met:
+When this happens triggered, the ith Implicit candidate PCP shall send at least one DBand Beacon frame during each of the next dot11MaxLostBeacons BTIs if the following conditions are met:

 No DBand Beacon or Announcement frames are received from the PCP; and

-No DBand Beacon frame elementthe value of the BSSID field equal to the BSSID of the PBSS is received from an Implicit candidate PCP with a smaller index on the NextPCP List.
+No DBand Beacon frame carrying a PCP Handover element with the value of the Old BSSID field equal to the BSSID of the PBSS is received from an Implicit candidate PCP with a smaller index on the NextPCP List.

 Each DBand Beacon sent by the ith Implicit candidate PCP shall contain a PCP Handover element with the Old BSSID field set to the BSSID of the PBSS from which control is being taken, i.e., the previous PBSS, the New PCP Address field set to its MAC address, and the Remaining BIs field initially set to dot11MaxLostBeacons and decremented by 1 at each TBTT.
-A member STA of the PBSS, after failing to receive a DBand Beacon or Announce frame for dot11MaxLostBeacons BIs, should associate with the new PCP sending a DBand Beacon frame containing the PCP Handover element with Old BSSID field equal to the BSSID of the previous PBSS and the smallest Remaining BIs field value.
-The Implicit handover PCP which successfully transmits a DBand Beacon with the Remaining BIs field within the PCP Handover element equal to zero completes the implicit handover by scheduling, if appropriate, pseudo-static SPs between its member STAs following the pseudostatic scheduling information it obtained from the previous PBSS. at the next BI to announce that it is taking over the responsibility as the PCP of the PBSS.
+A member non-PCP STA of the PBSS, after failing to receive a DBand Beacon or Announce frame for dot11MaxLostBeacons BIs, should associate with the new PCP sending a DBand Beacon frame containing the PCP Handover element with Old BSSID field equal to the BSSID of the previous PBSS and the smallest Remaining BIs field value.
+The Implicit handover PCP which successfully transmits a DBand Beacon with the Remaining BIs field within the PCP Handover element equal to zero completes the implicit handover by scheduling, if appropriate, pseudo-static SPs between its member STAs following the pseudo-static scheduling information it obtained from the previous PBSS. at the next BI to announce that it is taking over the responsibility as the PCP of the PBSS.
 The DBand Beacon sent by ith Implicit candidate PCP repeats all information

 carried in the last DBand Beacon sent by the former PCP.